malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 # References

-* Armstrong, D. (1968).
+* Armstrong, D. (1994).
 A Materialist Theory of the Mind.
-London: Routledge.
+Routledge.
+(Originally published 1968) https://doi.org/10.4324/9780203003237

-* Armstrong, D. (1984).
-Consciousness and causality.
-In D. Armstrong and N. Malcolm (eds), Consciousness and Causality, Oxford: Blackwell.
+* Armstrong, D., & Malcolm.
+N (1984).
+Consciousness and Causality: A Debate on the Nature of Mind.
+Blackwell.

-* Armstrong, S., Leike, J., Orseau, L., Legg, S. (2020).
+* Armstrong, S., Leike, J., Orseau, L., & Legg, S. (2020).
 Pitfalls of learning a reward function online.
-IJCAI-20. https://arxiv.org/abs/2004.13654
+IJCAI-20. ([Full Text](https://arxiv.org/abs/2004.13654))

 * Atasoy, S., Donnelly, I., & Pearson, J. (2016).
 Human brain networks function in connectome-specific harmonic waves.
 Nature communications, 7, 10340. https://doi.org/10.1038/ncomms10340

 * Atasoy, S., Deco, G., Kringelbach, M. L., & Pearson, J. (2018).
 Harmonic brain modes: a unifying framework for linking space and time in brain dynamics.
-Neuroscientist, 24, 277–293. doi: 10.1177/1073858417728032
+Neuroscientist, 24, 277–293. https://doi.org/10.1177/1073858417728032

 * Baars, B. J. (1988).
 A cognitive theory of consciousness.
-New York, NY: Cambridge University Press.
+Cambridge University Press.

 * Baars, B. J., & Franklin, S. (2007).
 An architectural model of conscious and unconscious brain functions: Global Workspace Theory and IDA.
-Neural networks : the official journal of the International Neural Network Society, 20(9), 955–961.
+Neural networks: the official journal of the International Neural Network Society, 20(9), 955–961. https://psycnet.apa.org/doi/10.1016/j.neunet.2007.09.013

 * Baars, B. J. (2021).
 On Consciousness: Science & Subjectivity - Updated Works on Global Workspace Theory.
 Nautilus Press

 * Bahrami, B., Olsen, K., Bang, D., Roepstorff, A., Rees, G., & Frith, C. (2012).
 What failure in collective decision-making tells us about metacognition.
 Phil.
 Trans.
 R. Soc.
-B, 367, 1350–1365. doi:10.1098/rstb.2011.0420
+B, 367, 1350–1365. https://doi.org/10.1098/rstb.2011.0420

 * Bayne, T., & Pacherie, E (2007).
 Narrators and comparators: the architecture of agentive self-awareness [Abstract from Springer].
 Synthese, 159, 475–491. https://doi.org/10.1007/s11229-007-9239-9

 * Beaudoin, L. (1994).
-Goal processing in autonomous agents, PhD thesis, School of Computer Science, The University of Birmingham, Birmingham, UK.
+Goal processing in autonomous agents [PhD thesis, The University of Birmingham]. https://citeseerx.ist.psu.edu/document?doi=382135c4379c08253810ef8f5823c469af6b69df

 * Benjamin, A.S., Bjork, R.A., & Schwartz, B.L.
 (1998).
 The mismeasure of memory: When retrieval fluency is misleading as a metamnemonic index.
-Journal of Experimental Psychology: General, 127(1), 55-68.
+Journal of Experimental Psychology: General, 127(1), 55-68. https://psycnet.apa.org/doi/10.1037/0096-3445.127.1.55

 * Bermúdez, J. L. (2005).
-The Phenomenology of Bodily Awareness.
-In David Woodruff Smith, and Amie L. Thomasson (eds), Phenomenology and Philosophy of Mind (Oxford, 2005; online edn, Oxford Academic, 1 May 2010), https://doi.org/10.1093/acprof:oso/9780199272457.003.0015
+The Phenomenology of Bodily Awareness [Abstract from Oxford Academic].
+In D. W. Smith, & A. L. Thomasson (Eds.), Phenomenology and Philosophy of Mind (pp. 295-316), https://doi.org/10.1093/acprof:oso/9780199272457.003.0015

 * Bernacer, J., & Murillo, J.I.
 (2014).
 The Aristotelian conception of habit and its contribution to human neuroscience.
 Front.
 Hum.
-Neurosci., 8, 883. doi: 10.3389/fnhum.2014.00883
+Neurosci., 8, 883. https://doi.org/10.3389/fnhum.2014.00883

 * Birch, J., Ginsburg, S., & Jablonka, E. (2020).
 Unlimited associative learning and the origins of consciousness: a primer and some predictions.
 Biol.
-Philos., 35, 56.
+Philos., 35, 56. https://doi.org/10.1007/s10539-020-09772-0

 * Block, N. (1995).
 On a confusion about a function of consciousness.
 Behavioral and Brain Sciences, 18(2), 227–247. https://doi.org/10.1017/S0140525X00038188 ([Full Text](https://www.researchgate.net/publication/28762323_On_A_Confusion_About_a_Function_of_Consciousness))

 * Block, N. (2002).
 The Harder Problem of Consciousness.
 The Journal of Philosophy, 99(8), 391–425. https://doi.org/10.2307/3655621

 * Booth, A. D. (1951).
 A Signed Binary Multiplication Technique.
-The Quarterly Journal of Mechanics and Applied Mathematics, IV(2), 236–240.
+The Quarterly Journal of Mechanics and Applied Mathematics, IV(2), 236–240. https://doi.org/10.1093/qjmam/4.2.236

 * Borţun, D., & Purcarea, V. L. (2013).
 Marketing and semiotic approach on communication.
 Consequences on knowledge of target-audiences.
-Journal of medicine and life, 6(1), 103–108.
+Journal of medicine and life, 6(1), 103–108. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3632356/

 * Bostrom, N. (2003).
 Ethical issues in advanced artificial intelligence.
 Science Fiction and Philosophy: From Time Travel to Superintelligence, 277–284.